When it comes to your sales process, take some ideas from your dating life.

 Don’t say “selling more products.”
 It is too vague.

-Ask yourself: Do you want to use the sell sheet as promotional material to give out to your current and prospective clients, in the hopes that they will give you new business?
+Ask yourself: Do you want to use the sales sheet as promotional material to give out to your current and prospective clients, in the hopes that they will give you new business?

-Do you want to impress your colleagues and customers with a stunning sell sheet and media kit?
+Do you want to impress your colleagues and customers with a stunning sales sheet and media kit?

 Do you want to use it to convince retailers to buy your product?

-Remember: A sell-sheet is simply a marketing tool.
+Remember: A sales sheet is simply a marketing tool.
 Its ultimate goal is to help you achieve several businesses, personal, and financial goals, all of which will eventually lead to more sales.

 Think about the problem you’re trying to solve for your customer, outline it in a few sentences, and then explain why your solution is the best choice for them.